Arcade-Trackball

 This project uses an Arduino Pro Micro clone, arcade trackball(Atari/Happ style), with 8 buttons (up to 10) for use with MAME or any other emulator which can use x/y axes of mouse device as a trackball controller.
 Code should work on any board using an ATmega32U4 as long as port pins are mapped to same “digital pins” as Pro Micro.

-To construct, you will need an older non-PS/2 style trackball which can operate at 5v along with your momentary switches affixed to an Arduino micro controller.
 This trackball, RA-TRACKBALL-2, uses red Opto boards, A052-1011-00, and not a green PS/2 Opto board pair.
 The green board pair can suffer from backspin.
 USB+PS2 Mouse MCU controller, HT82M98A, runs at 6 MHz and historically experience dropped signals of Quadrature transistions during rapid movement.
 Coding your own HID controller with ATmega32U4 is one reason why I used RA-TRACKBALL-2 Trackball, plus it is cheaper.
 It is unknown if a Jamma 60-in-1 (6-pin header) style trackball uses quadrature rotary encoder pulses for x/y axes like the Game Elf Jamma 138/276/352/485/619/1162-in-1, etc. (10-pin header/dual player) boards; or the board outputs PS/2 (DIR/CLK) protocol.
 AliExpress does show a Jamma 60-in-1 board with trackball using 6-pin header & 10-pin header harness, but would require a closer look at encoder boards.

 TrackBall used (clone of SuzoHapp style trackball by RetroArcade.us)